smoothemerson/rocketnotes-frontend/README.md

 ## 💻 Project

-- Rocketnotes is a front-end application dedicated to register users, notes, tags.
+- NoteHub-Front is a front-end application dedicated to register users, notes, tags.